Stephen Carr: Newcastle United

 Carr signed for Newcastle United in August 2004 when then manager Bobby Robson signed him for a fee of £2 million on a four-year contract.
 Soon after he signed Robson was sacked from his managerial post by chairman Freddy Shepherd.
 He was replaced by Graeme Souness, who, like Robson, saw Carr as a first-team player.
 Carr's debut for the club came in a 2–2 draw against Middlesbrough on 14 August.
 He played in 26 league games in the 2004–05 season, scoring once.
 His first goal for the club came from a "fierce shot from well outside the area" against Southampton.
 He helped Newcastle reach the quarter-finals of the UEFA Cup and the semi-final of the FA Cup.
 Newcastle finished 14th, which put pressure on Souness.

 In the 2005–06 season, he only managed to make 19 league appearances for the club as the persistent knee injury ruled him out for two months.
 The team finished 7th in the league under the new management of Glenn Roeder, after Souness was sacked in January.

 Carr was one of the many injury victims during Newcastle's 2006–07 season and was out with a fractured foot for a few months.
 He returned for the 2–2 draw against West Ham United on 20 January 2007, filling in at an unfamiliar left-back position after impressive displays from Nolberto Solano at right-back during Carr's absence, putting question marks over his future at the club.
 He fell further down the pecking order during the 2007–08 season with the signings of Habib Beye and Geremi.
 Beye's impressive form and Carr's inability to maintain fitness resulted in Kevin Keegan deciding against renewing Carr's contract and he was released at the end of the season.

 After Newcastle

-Carr was linked with moves to Aston Villa, Everton, West Ham United, Wigan Athletic, Hertha Berlin, Racing Genk and Bohemians.
+Carr was linked with moves to Everton, West Ham United, Wigan Athletic, Hertha Berlin, Racing Genk and Bohemians.
 He was also on trial with League One side Leicester City where he would have linked up with Nigel Pearson whom he played under at Newcastle.
 Having failed to find a suitable club, Carr announced his retirement from all forms of football on 1 December 2008.